Skip to main content

 Why This Matters

 Credentials that cannot be leaked.
-A credential issued as a Ghost Protocol commitment can be verified without revealing the credential itself.
+A credential issued as a commitment can be verified without revealing the credential itself.
 The verification proves you have it without exposing what "it" is.

 Disclosures that cannot be premature.
 Information can be committed now and revealed later, with cryptographic certainty that it cannot be revealed by anyone else in the interim.